Agathe48/robot_mission_3/README.md

 ![comparison_without_with_communication](results/results_mean_comparison.PNG)

 We thus remark that we divided in average by 3.5 the number of steps needed to clean the map for a given number of agents.
 The orders sent by the chiefs combined with the covering of the map at the beginning to locate all wastes was an efficient strategy.
-Furthermore, our communicating strategy permits to solve the problem of termination with simulations where two agents of the same zone were picking the two last wastes.
+Furthermore, our communicating strategy permits to solve the problem of termination with simulations where two agents of the same zone were picking up the last two wastes.
 Indeed, all the forty simulations we launched for these results worked until the end.

 Moreover, with this new approach, we noticed the number of steps needed to clean the map depends a lot of the wastes distribution at the beginning, sometimes leading to 100 steps of difference: as a matter of fact, when there are more green wastes than others, the map is cleaned faster, which is logical as four green wastes give one red waste.
 The red agents, which are clearly the limiting factor of the simulation, thus need to perform less round trips to go pick up the wastes.

-Nevertheless, this approach with communication uses lots of exchanged messages to work correctly.
+Nevertheless, this approach with communication uses a lot of exchanged messages to work correctly.
 For simulation with one agent, roughly 200 messages are needed in average, mostly messages from chief to agent (*i.e.* from the chief to himself when setting its target position).
 The distribution of messages for each simulation can be found in the graphs in `results/graphics_with_communication`, by differentiating messages between chiefs, from chief to agent and from agent to chief.
-For simulations with more than one agent per zone, the number of messages is highly increasing due to exchanges from the agent to its chief, because the agents send at each step their percept to the chief.
+For simulations with more than one agent per zone, the number of messages is highly increasing due to exchanges from the agents to their chief, because the agents send at each step their percepts to the chief.

 ---